Deekshetha0211/Spark-Foundation-Data-Science-Internship/README.md

 _**Tool(s) Used - Python (Google Colab)**
 The problem statement and the predictions that are to be made:

-From the Iris dataset, predcit the optimum number of clusters and visually represent it :bookmark:
+1. From the Iris dataset, predcit the optimum number of clusters and visually represent it :bookmark:

+2. Data can be found at :point_right: https://bit.ly/3kXTdox